Radychiv: Geography

 The area of the Radychiv is 4,109 km^{2}.
 The Radychiv is located in the north of Ukraine, in the north-eastern part of Chernihiv Oblast, in the Novgorod-Siverskyi Raion.
 Radychiv is located on the slopes of the Dnieper Lowland.
 The Desna River, the left tributary of the Dnieper, flows through the community.

 The climate Radychiv is moderately continental.
 Winter is cool, summer is not hot.
 The average temperature in July is +19 °C, in January -7.5 °C. The maximum precipitation falls in the summer in the form of rain.
 The average annual amount is from 650 to 700 mm, changing from west to east.

 The Radychiv located in the natural zone of mixed forests, in Polissya.
 Among the trees in the forests, oaks, lindens, and maples dominate.
 Typical large mammals are elk, roe deer, wild boar, squirrels, beavers, hares and wolves.
 The most common soils in the area are chornozem and podzol soils.
 The Mezyn National Park is located near the village.

+Demographics

+As of the 2001 Ukrainian census, the village had a population of 805 inhabitants.
+The native language composition was as follows: